 Honey was the only concentrated sweetener available for much of human history, and common belief is that honey was quite rare, and only consumed in small quantities.
 While this is undoubtedly true for many hunter-gatherer groups, it doesn’t appear to be true for all of them.

-We can get an idea about the role of honey in Paleolithic diets by studying modern hunter-gatherer societies like the Hadza; during the wet season, honey comprises up to 20% of their diet by weight.
-(2) Given honey’s caloric density, this likely represents a much larger portion of their total calories.
 When asked to rank their dietary staples in order of preference, honey was ranked highest, above meat, berries, tubers, and baobab (a large tree fruit).
 The Mbuti pygmies of the Congo can obtain up to 80% of their calories from honey, although only during the 2-month honey season.
 (3)